-ENGL400 3 credits Students analyze narrative conventions in works of literary fiction and in film with attention to the similarities and differences between literacy and film art.
-They learn to appreciate the literature devices and styles evident in individual works and the commentary made by these works on moral, social and aesthetic issues.
+Students analyze narrative conventions in works of literary fiction and in film with attention to the similarities and differences between literacy and film art.
+They learn to appreciate the literary devices and styles evident in individual works and the commentary made by these works on moral, social and aesthetic issues.
 This course includes discussion of adaptation issues.